brightbox/docs.brightbox.com/content/reference/api.md

 #### Fog: the Ruby cloud computing library

 We've added support for the Brightbox Cloud API to [Fog](http://fog.io) "The Ruby cloud services library".

-The Brightbox CLI uses Fog.
+To get started using Fog see our [Getting Started with Fog Guide](/guides/fog/).

 #### Apache Libcloud